microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 [BYOL](https://proceedings.neurips.cc/paper/2020/file/f3ada80d5c4ee70142b17b8192b2958e-Paper.pdf).

 ### General
-For the unsupervised training of our models, we rely on PyTorch Lightning and Pytorch Lightining bolts.
+For the unsupervised training of the models, we rely on PyTorch Lightning and Pytorch Lightining bolts.
 The main entry point for model training is [InnerEyeDataQuality/deep_learning/self_supervised/main.py](InnerEyeDataQuality/deep_learning/self_supervised/main.py).
 You will also need to feed in a ssl model config file to specify which dataset to use etc..
 All arguments available for the config are listed in [ssl_model_config.py](InnerEyeDataQuality/deep_learning/self_supervised/configs/ssl_model_config.py)